Total enquiries, applications and payments processed to date as of Monday 13th September 2021.

 The Coronavirus Business Support Scheme was established in March 2020 to provide grant assistance to support local businesses in designated sectors that have been financially affected by the global COVID-19 pandemic.

 The Scheme was amended to allow further funding rounds to certain eligible businesses in the Tourism and Travel related sectors who have suffered a 50% reduction in turnover caused by the Island's border restrictions.

-Applications for this payment round opened on Thursday 1st July and will close on Friday 13th August 2021.
-Any issues with submitted applications must be resolved by 31st August 2021, failure to resolve issues by this date will result in the application being closed and no payment will be made.
+Applications for this payment round opened on Thursday 1st July and will close on 30th September 2021.
+Any issues with submitted applications must be resolved by 15th October 2021, failure to resolve to resolve issues by this date will result in the application being closed and no payment being made.

 The Scheme offers financial support to eligible self-employed* applicants in the form of a grant payment.

 In the case of start-up businesses, which must have been in operation prior to 28th February 2020, an individual assessment will be made.
 Businesses which did not come into operation until after 28th February 2020 are ineligible under the Scheme.

 Eligible applicants must operate in the following sectors:-

 With income derived wholly or mainly from such an operation, which has and continues to suffer at least 50% reduction in turnover as a direct result of the border restrictions.

 Taxi and private car hire operators must generate more than 50% of their revenue from servicing the Sea Terminal and Ronaldsway Airport in order to be eligible.

 "Animal Care" means a business carried on in the Island with income wholly or mainly from the keeping of animals in a boarding establishment which is licensed under the Animal Boarding Establishments (Isle of Man) Act 1973 and has, and continues to, suffer at least a 50% reduction in turnover as a direct result of the border restrictions.